datalakehouse/docs/docs/products/m3db/howto/telegraf_local_example.rst

 4. Select a service plan type.
 Startup-8 will be fine for this demo.

 .. tip::
-	Aiven never charges for networking costs.
+	DLH never charges for networking costs.
 What you see for the price is what you will pay at the end of the month!

 5. Enter a name for the service.